skip to Main Content

 Holtzbrinck Distinguished Visitor - Class of Fall 2007

-Reeves has received dozens of awards for his work in print, television, and film.
-Educated as a mechanical engineer, he has been a correspondent for the Newark Evening News and the New York Herald Tribune and was the chief political correspondent of the New York Times from 1966- 1971.
-He has also written for numerous other publications, becoming national editor and columnist for Esquire and New York Magazine along the way.
-Named a “literary lion” by the New York Public Library, Reeves has won a number of print journalism awards and has been a Pulitzer Prize finalist and juror.
+Reeves received dozens of awards for his work in print, television, and film.
+Educated as a mechanical engineer, he was a correspondent for the Newark Evening News and the New York Herald Tribune and the chief political correspondent of the New York Times from 1966-71.
+He also wrote for numerous other publications, becoming national editor and columnist for Esquire and New York Magazine along the way.
+Named a “literary lion” by the New York Public Library, Reeves won a number of print journalism awards and was a Pulitzer Prize finalist and juror.
 In 1998, he won the Carey McWilliams Award of the American Political Science Association for distinguished contributions to the understanding of American politics.
-He was the Goldman Lecturer on American Civilization and Government at the Library of Congress that year; the lectures were published by Harvard University Press under the title What the People Know: Freedom and the Press.
+He was also the Goldman Lecturer on American Civilization and Government at the Library of Congress that year; the lectures were published by Harvard University Press under the title What the People Know: Freedom and the Press.
 Reeves’ most recent books are President Reagan: The Triumph of Imagination; President Nixon: Alone in the White House; and Family Travels: Around the World in Thirty Days.

 Back To Top